The-Data-for-Children-Collaborative/noral-platform-research/research/research-framework.md

 Stakeholder mapping will provide a common points or insights under stakeholder roles and will highlight their key challenges and aspirations

 **The Takeaway**
 Stakeholder mapping provides a head start to develop persons for stakeholders involved in the project.
 It highlights roles and responsibilities of stakeholders, existing platform usage, challenges and aspirations.

-Template of Stakeholder Insight Map
+Template of Stakeholder Insight Map.

 ![](https://lh3.googleusercontent.com/1TZCuz4KnGlhC11qdyekT89B3E_CikilPWvKzCmyRDnro45Yba0wr7M_QwGjvhGqbYe_ATJPEYyGg62bzK2HlQxrd-n30Hn-InZopVMjCVHpNru6h3w1C-mrqgt2jg=s0)